IgniteUI/igniteui-docfx/en/components/transaction-how-to-use.md

 }
 ```

-In addition there is function that checks item for unsaved addition:
+In addition, there is a function that checks items for unsaved addition:

 ```typescript
 public itemAdded(id: number): boolean {